raspberrypilearning/burping-jelly-baby/worksheet.md

     GPIO.setwarnings(False)
     ```

-1. Set pin 3 on the GPIO header to be an input with the following command:
+1. Set `GPIO 3` on the GPIO header to be an input with the following command:

     ```python
     GPIO.setup(3,GPIO.IN)